ZhianMai/Hadoop-MapReduce/README.md

 3,Stafani,Gilhool,sgilhool2@imdb.com,F,134.110.57.112,Persian
 4,Gerek,Silliman,gsilliman3@yandex.ru,M,149.247.121.13,Telugu
 ```
-Each line is an entity, and each entry is separated by a comma.
+Each line is an entity, and each entry in the entity is separated by a comma.

 The task is to build a partitioner that can partition entries based on the gender, and feed into two reducers, say,
 "M" goes to reducer 1, and "F" goes to reducer 2.